cathyd01/bimm1432/README.md

-# BIMM 143
+# bimm143
+Bioinformatics class
-This is Cathy Diep's Github Pages for the UCSD Bioinformatics Lab
+This repo is for my UCSD bioinformatics class.